violetrollergirl/violetrollergirl.com/resources/for-clients/messaging-discreetly/index.md

 Unfortunately, many uninformed clients think using a burner number or an extra texting app is more discreet.
 Their rationale is that by keeping messages in a dedicated app and out of their main text message or email inbox, messages will be harder to spot.

 However, if someone is already looking at your phone's screen, which do you think is harder to explain: a bit of text with an innocent subject line buried in the torrent of your normal, personal email inbox, or a whole new app icon visible to anyone flipping across the pages of your home screen?
-Meanwhile, logging into "spicy" email accounts means risking getting caught by a plethora of auto-fill, account switcher, and history features; are you sure you've disabled *all* of that?
+Meanwhile, logging into "spicy" email accounts means risking being exposed by a plethora of auto-fill, account switcher, and history features; are you sure you've disabled *all* of that?

 This is the same reason why having a second phone is also instantly suspicious; unless you're someone who *already* has a second phone for an alternative reason, getting caught switching between two phones is probably the least discreet thing you can do.